 The path zigzags upwards and after about a quarter of an hour you reach a ridge.
 Your path turns left to follow the ridge – you’ll again be able to see the Machairas Forest Station ahead and above you.

-At 4 hours 25 minutes you arrive at a remote shepherd’s hut (880m).
+At 4 hours 25 minutes you arrive at ‘Hatzilouka Shed’, a remote shepherd’s hut (880m).
 The hut was built in 1930 and restored in 2013 and it commands fantastic views across the valley.

-Continue walking along the path.
+Continue walking uphill along the path.
+After 3-4 minutes there is a junction with a sign pointing uphill to Kakokephalos: take this route.
 It follows the ridge at first, then skirts to the east side of the ridge before re-crossing to the west side.
 The Machairas summit pops into view from time to time as you climb, each glimpse bringing you a little closer.
 Also, look across the valley to the west to see a large monument.
 This is very close to the hideout where the EOKA fighter, Grigoris Afxentiou, met his death.
 I’m not sure whether the monument commemorates Afxentiou.
 One day I’ll go and find out……

 Keep walking, and climbing, and at 5 hours 20 minutes you will reach an asphalt road and an information board which maps the Kakakephalos – Mandria tou Kampiou nature trail.